 This book discussion group combines the enjoyment of reading a single title and the desire to share insights, observations, and feelings about that one book with others who have read it.
 So many novels create a need in some readers to share their reactions about the book with others, as well as an opportunity to personally grow from the discussions of related themes and common experiences.

-While reading, please consider: How does the setting play a role in shaping events?
+While reading, please consider: How does the writer keep the reader engaged in his narrative?

 Book Discussions are planned for the third Wednesday of the month September through June (No July or August 2017 meeting).
 All adult patrons enthusiastic about reading and talking about what they have read are invited to attend as often as they can.
 The conversations are lively, intelligent, and insightful—come and join us!